By Bettina Siochi | 04.12.21

 Studying is all about consistency!

-The reason why study schedules are so effective is because it’s a commitment to studying.
+The reason why study schedules are so effective is that it’s a commitment to studying.
 Studying without a schedule will make you feel lost and it will make studying hard.
 When something is hard, we tend to procrastinate to avoid doing it.

 During study hours, stay focused.
 Clear your schedule and free yourself from any distractions.
 If this means switching off your phone or finding a nice quiet place to study, then do that!